-Conditions for financial support
+Conditions financial support due to study delay

 Amount of financial support